opensearch-project/documentation-website/_migration-assistant/getting-started-data-migration.md

 layout: default
 title: Getting started with data migration
 nav_order: 10
+redirect_from:
+  - /upgrade-to/upgrade-to/
+  - /upgrade-to/snapshot-migrate/
 ---

 # Getting started with data migration

 This quickstart outlines how to deploy Migration Assistant for OpenSearch and execute an existing data migration using `Reindex-from-Snapshot` (RFS).
 It uses AWS for illustrative purposes.
 However, the steps can be modified for use with other cloud providers.

 ## Prerequisites and assumptions

 Before using this quickstart, make sure you fulfill the following prerequisites:

-* Verify that your migration path [is supported](https://opensearch.org/docs/latest/migrations/is-migration-assistant-right-for-you/#supported-migration-paths).
+* Verify that your migration path [is supported]({{site.url}}{{site.baseurl}}/migration-assistant/is-migration-assistant-right-for-you/#migration-paths).
 Note that we test with the exact versions specified, but you should be able to migrate data on alternative minor versions as long as the major version is supported.
 * The source cluster must be deployed Amazon Simple Storage Service (Amazon S3) plugin.
 * The target cluster must be deployed.